 Details

-It is assumed that the gain of the MOSFET exponentially depends on temperature: , where — this is the value of the Gain parameter, and — the value of the Gain temperature exponent parameter.
+It is assumed that the gain of the MOSFET exponentially depends on temperature: , where — this is the parameter value Gain, and — parameter value Gain temperature exponent.

 Dependencies

-To use this parameter, set the Parameterization parameter to Model temperature dependence.
+To use this parameter, set for the parameter Parameterization meaning Model temperature dependence.

 Default value